pierre-rouleau/pel/README.rst

               at it since its version 78, under all operating system and is highly recommended.

+.. [#quick] **Fast initialization**:  PEL code uses all the techniques to
+            improve initialization speed.
+By default it starts quickly, delaying code as much as possible to when it is absolutely necessary.

-.. [#quick] **Quick initialization**: On my 2014 iMac running macOS Mojave in
-            terminal mode running Emacs 26.3 I get the following startup time:
+            On my 2014 iMac running macOS Mojave in terminal mode running Emacs 26.3 I get the following startup time in normal startup mode (and without package-quickstart):

-            - with 182 packages, benchmark-init reports about 0.4 second startup-time,
+            - with 182 packages, `benchmark-init`_ reports about 0.4 second startup-time,
             - with 238 packages, benchmark-init reports about 0.6 second
-              startup-time, see the `benchmark-init report for it <doc/res/normal-startup-001.png>`_
+              startup-time, see the `benchmark-init report for it
+              <doc/res/normal-startup-001.png>`_

+            Activate PEL **fast startup mode** to experience **much faster** initialization times:

-            - with 238 packages, in **fast startup** operation mode, benchmark-init reports about **0.1 second startup-time**, see the `benchmark-init report for that <doc/res/fast-startup-001.png>`_.
+            - with 238 packages, in **fast startup** operation mode, benchmark-init reports about **0.1 second startup-time**, see the `benchmark-init report for that

-            It's possible to reduce this further by restricting the number of used package.
-This must be done in normal operation mode (as opposition to the fast startup operation mode) by changing the PEL user-options and then running the **M-x pel-cleanup** command.
-Once done, return to fast startup operation mode.

-            Use the following commands to switch operation modes and then restart Emacs:

-            - ``M-x pel-setup-fast`` (bound to ``<f11> M-S f``)
-            - ``M-x pel-setup-normal`` (bound to ``<f11> M-S n``)
+              <doc/res/fast-startup-001.png>`_.

-            The time reduction of fast startup mode depends on the number of packages that can be bundled by PEL.
+            - The time reduction of fast startup mode depends on the number of packages that can be bundled by PEL.
 Those that have all their files in the same directory can be bundled.

+            With PEL it's possible to reduce this further by removing packages you do not need, without loosing their configuration:

+            - go to normal startup mode,
+            - disable un-required packages by setting their corresponding ``pel-use-`` user-option to nil,
+            - run the `pel-cleanup command`_ (with ``M-x pel-cleanup``).
+It will disable those packages by putting their packages inside an *attic* directory where you can retrieve them later.

+              - If the removed packages are multi-directory package their removal will speed-up initialization in normal and fast-startup mode, otherwise it will only speed it up in normal mode.

 .. [#quickst] **Package Quickstart Support**: